diversen/ppm-project-manager/README.md

 The above setup corresponds with the default `config/DB.php`.
 If you have altered the database name or the server user or the server password, you will need to edit it in this file.

+## logs

+    mkdir logs

 ## Configuration

+You should create a `config-locale` dir which you can make different from machine to machine.

+The `config-locale` dir will override settings in `config`.

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now: